vgmtrans/vgmtrans/VALUE_ARCHITECTURE_AUDIT.md

 booleans, signed enums, strings, fractions, and signed reads.
 The full build and all 17 CTest targets pass without compiler warnings.

+### Limit synth routing to implemented physical modulation

+Remove unused pitch, filter, and pan routes from the modulation intermediary;
+ordinary tuning and pan still use the synth model's dedicated fields.
+Replace the optional general-purpose source enum with its two actual choices: the destination's default controller and channel pressure.
+None of the removed routes had a producer in value code.
+Retain the unknown-destination sentinel.

+DLS generators and modulators now share one destination/scale mapping.
+The controller becomes a direct connection source for rates and attenuation, or controls the existing oscillator source for depth.
+Preserve the established unsupported DLS vibrato-delay modulation behavior.

+This removes 139 production lines.
+All 17 CTest targets and the full build pass without compiler warnings.
+An independent before/after comparison exercised 4,608 physical-modulation configurations across instrument/region scope, waveform, depth mode, delay, rate, gain, conversion policy, and observed scaling: all 9,216 generated SF2/DLS exports are byte-for-byte identical.

 ## Further investigation

 - Continue auditing export lowering, instrument selection, envelope projection,